Manuel Ávila Camacho: Domestic policy

 On 18 January 1946, he had the Party of the Mexican Revolution (PRM) renamed to the Institutional Revolutionary Party (PRI), its current name.
 The Mexican army had been a sector of the PRM, but it was eliminated from the organization of the PRI.

 Economically, he pursued the country's industrialization, which benefited only a small group, and income inequality increased.

 World War II stimulated Mexican industry, which grew by approximately 10% annually between 1940 and 1945, and Mexican raw materials fueled the US war industry.

 In agriculture, his administration invited the Rockefeller Foundation to introduce Green Revolution technology to bolster Mexico's agricultural productivity.

 In education, Ávila reversed Lázaro Cárdenas's policy of socialist education in Mexico and had the constitutional amendments that mandated it repealed.

+National unity against political divisionism

+As a further demonstration that National Unity sought to eradicate political divisions, on 15 September 1942 Ávila Camacho convened a National Reconciliation Assembly, to which six former presidents were invited: Adolfo de la Huerta, Plutarco Elías Calles, Emilio Portes Gil, Pascual Ortiz Rubio, Abelardo L. Rodríguez, and Lázaro Cárdenas.

 Foreign policy

 Manuel Ávila Camacho, in Monterrey, having dinner with US President Franklin Roosevelt.

 The first braceros arriving in Los Angeles, California by train in 1942.
 Photograph by Dorothea Lange.